aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

   </source-code>
 </code-listing>

+> Warning: Promises in Edge
+> Currently, the Edge browser has a serious performance problem with its Promise implementation.
+This deficiency can greatly increase startup time of your app.
+If you are targeting the Edge browser, it is highly recommended that you use the [bluebird promise](http://bluebirdjs.com/docs/getting-started.html) library to replace Edge's native implementation.
+You can do this by simply referencing the library prior to loading system.js.

 ## [Manual Bootstrapping](aurelia-doc://section/4/version/1.0.0)

 So far, we've been bootstrapping our app declaratively by using the `aurelia-app` attribute.
 That's not the only way though.
 You can manually bootstrap the framework as well.
 Here's how you would change your HTML file to use manual bootstrapping: